teamforus/foundation/manuals/development/issue-change-request.md

 ## What makes a good change request?

-While a change request can be created in any format, some things increase the chance that it will be actively worked on:
+While there are no rules for creating change requests, some things increase the chance that it will be actively worked on:

 ### User story